puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-If given, path to the file the balancer definition will be written.
+The path to the file the balancer definition will be written in.

 Default value: `undef`